bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 1. Short flags like `-v` for verbose mode
 2. Long flags like `--verbose`
 3. Short options like `-t TEMPLATE_NAME`
-4. Long options like `--tempalte=TEMPLATE_NAME`
+4. Long options like `--template=TEMPLATE_NAME`
 5. Piped input
 6. Account-level configuration using a so-called *dot file* like `~/.linkify-config.mjs`
 7. Built-in help text

-It is possible to re-implement all that commonly used functionality from scratch, but there are of course open source modules out there that act as a scaffold or framework for building NodeJS scripts with basic terminal functionality.
+It is possible to re-implement all that commonly used functionality from scratch, but there are, of course, open source modules out there that act as a scaffold or framework for building NodeJS scripts with basic terminal functionality.

-As well as those generic terminal-like feature, I also wanted to add direct clipboard integration right into my script.
+As well as those generic terminal-like features, I also wanted to add direct clipboard integration right into my script.

 ### Choosing the Tooling

-Many years ago, I experimented with using [Caporal.js](https://github.com/mattallty/Caporal.js) to build terminal commands with NodeJs.
+Many years ago, I experimented with using [Caporal.js](https://github.com/mattallty/Caporal.js) to build terminal commands with NodeJS.
 At the time, that was the option that seemed to best fit my needs.
-But that was a long time ago, and a lot could have changed int he mean time, so I needed to re-evaluate my options.
+But that was a long time ago, and a lot could have changed in the meantime, so I needed to re-evaluate my options.

 I spent a little time chatting with [Lumo](https://lumo.proton.me/guest) (my preferred, privacy-protecting AI chat bot), and as well as discovering two additional options to investigate, I also learned that development on Caporal.js has stalled in recent years.
 I needed to choose between the two new options I discovered: